-When we started the girls' Lightning program our goal was to and still is to provide excellent training and leagues that develop and support a girl's programs in western Pennsylvania.
+When we started the girls' Lightning program our goal was to and still is to provide excellent training and leagues that develop and support girl's programs in western Pennsylvania.
 We had no intention of having travel teams.
 After we held our first training we started to hear the same thing from parents over and over.
 Please start a training program that includes summer teams.
 After a lot of discussions and feedback from parents, we decided to give it a go and provide training and summer teams for the 2019 season.

 The Recruitment Marketing Game.

 Some programs dangle the proverbial carrot and claim they have a magic system or way to be recruited to families.
 Flashy emails and big highlight video packages.
-They target athletes in 7th through 10th grade that tie into this dream.
-Statistics continue to show that about 12% of high school girls lacrosse players continue playing in college.
+They target athletes from 7th through 10th grade that tie into this dream.
+Statistics continue to show that about 12% of high school girls' lacrosse players continue playing in college.
 With those playing in the NCAA about half of them play DIII.
-So our program is based on playing the game, getting better and having fun.
+So our program is based on playing the game, getting better, and having fun.
 If an athlete wants to be part of the 12% we can help them with realistic expectations and a focus on academics for the future.
 So realistically most of those girls can easily find a home at a program.
-The DIII programs are always looking for talent and some great club programs exist in our area.
+The DIII programs are always looking for talent and some great college club programs exist in our area.
 A nice college program will have around 20-40 players.
 It creates competitive practices.
-Remember the DIII schools depends on athletics to bolster enrollment.
+Remember the DIII schools depend on athletics to bolster enrollment.

 Winter training will focus on stick skills and self-improvement.